 GM: It’s the joy of having original ideas and an authentic voice, and being able to create something that’s innately what you care about – without any parameters.
 For me, personally, that means making people’s lives a little bit better or a little bit more positive or a little bit more joyful along the way.

-Read Gina’s blog, follow her at @beaniegigi on Instagram and Twitter and help her #StopSkirtingTheIssue campaign: see the three things you can do to change the law.
+Read Gina’s blog, follow her#StopSkirtingTheIssue campaign @ginamartin_uk on Instagram and Twitter and see the three things you can do to change the law.

 (Photo by Liv Purvis)